robertorcosta/azure-docs.pt-br/articles/hdinsight/kafka/tutorial-cli-rest-proxy.md

 ## <a name="create-an-apache-kafka-cluster"></a>Criar um cluster do Apache Kafka

-1. Entre em sua assinatura do Azure.
+1. Entre na sua assinatura do Azure.

     ```azurecli
     az login